MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 Follow these steps to register and configure your Azure Function in Azure AD:

 1. Go back to **Azure Active Directory** then click on **App registrations**.
-1. Create the Azure function application resource that we will use to call into CDS directly:
+1. Create the Azure function application resource that we will use to call into the Common Data Service directly:
     1. Click on **Add** to see a Create pane.
     1. Enter a **Name** for your Azure function application.
     1. Select **Web app / API** as application type.